Camputers Lynx: Details

-Compared to, for example, the Commodore 64, the BASIC was more extensive and faster and the resolution of the graphics was better; but computer games on the other hand suffered from the special implementation and lack of hardware for sound and sprites.
+Compared to, for example, the Commodore 64, the BASIC was more extensive; but computer games on the other hand suffered from the special implementation and lack of hardware for sound and sprites.

 History

 The machine was quite advanced for its time.
 A 48K machine cost £225, a 96K machine £299 and a 128K machine £345.
 When compared to its competitors, such as the ZX Spectrum and the Oric 1, it was also fairly highly priced.
 Camputers rebranded and relaunched each machine on several occasions, with the 48K machine renamed the Leisure, and the 128K machine renamed as the Laureate.

 The machine had very little software available, and survived only until Camputers ceased trading in June 1984.
 It is believed that approximately 30,000 Camputers Lynx units were sold worldwide.

 Anston Technology took over in November 1984 and a re-launch was planned but never happened.
 In June 1986, Anston sold everything - hardware, design rights and thousands of cassettes - to the National Lynx User Group.
 The group planned to produce a Super-Lynx but was too busy supplying spares and technical information to owners of existing models, and the project never came into being.